 To elucidate the combined impact of fertilization and planting density on root water uptake, we plotted in Figure 3c the depths estimated from the cross-points between the isotopes in soil profile and the stem water as shown in Supplementary Figures S1 and S2 (called root water uptake depth hereafter) under different treatments.
 It is manifest that, except for a few points measured following the N top-dressing, the majority of the depths are below the 1:1 line, indicating that reducing N fertilization from 240 kg N ha-1 to 120 kg N ha-1 increased water uptake from the subsoil.
 Linearly-fitting the data for the same planting pattern reveals that the fitting for P3 (most densely planted) deviates from the 1:1 line more significantly, followed by P2 though the difference between P1 and P2 is not significant.
 These phenomena suggest that the impact of N fertilization and planting density on root water uptake is confounded.
 This is corroborated by the results calculated from the statistical method (Figure 4).

-The impact of basal fertilization and planting density on root water uptake from different soil layers appeared to be minor, and significant differences started to emerge after the N top-dressing (Figure 4).
+The impact of basal fertilization and planting density on root water uptake from different soil layers appeared to be minor in the early stage, and significant differences started to emerge after the N top-dressing (Figure 4).
 Reducing N application promoted root penetration to take more water from the subsoil (Figure 4).
-For example, for P1 in the middle of September 2016, the roots in 80-100cm soil layer contributed 30% of the respired water under N120, while under N240 this soil layer contributed 25% of the transpired water (Figure 4a).
-For P3 (the highest planting density) combined with N120, the critical depth below which the roots contributed less than 10% of the transpired water increased from 40cm in the early of August to around 100cm at the end of September.
-In contrast, during the same period and under the combination of P3 and N240, the critical depth below which the roots contributed less than 10% of the transpired water increased from 40cm to 60cm only (Figure 4a).
+For example, for P1 in the middle of September 2016, the roots in the 80-100cm soil layer contributed 30% of the respired water under N120, while under N240 the same soil layer contributed 25% of the transpired water (Figure 4a).
+For P3 (the highest planting density) combined with N120, the critical depth below which the roots contributed less than 10% of the transpired water increased from 40cm in the earlyAugust to around 100cm at the end of September.
+In contrast, during the same period but under the combination of P3 and N240, the critical depth below which the roots contributed less than 10% of the transpired water increased from 40cm to 60cm only (Figure 4a).
 The results in 2017 did not replicate those in 2016, but the trend of the response of root water uptake to planting pattern and N fertilization was the same (Figure 4b).

 4. Discussion